davaya/openc2-jadn/jadn-v2.0.md

 | false     | false    | false         | Bag             |

 1. **Set:**

 A Set value is an unordered collection of elements where no element appears more than once.
 Elements may be added to and removed from Sets.
 Sets may be unioned, intersected, or subtracted from each other.

+Python: set() language type, frozenset() language type.

 2. **OrderedSet:**

 An OrderedSet value is an ordered list of elements where no element appears more than once.
 OrderedSet collections may not be directly combined, but an OrderedSet value may be coerced into and combined with either a Sequence or a Set.

+Python: ordered-set package or collections.OrderedDict() library type keys with values ignored

 3. **Map:**

 A Map value is a collection of key:value pairs where the keys are a Set.
 Each key and each value may be any type.

+Python: dict() language type, frozendict package

 4. **OrderedMap:**

 An OrderedMap value is a collection of key:value pairs where the keys are an OrderedSet.
 Each key and each value may be any type.

+Python: collections.OrderedDict() library type

 5. **Sequence:**

 A Sequence value is an ordered list of elements where an element can appear more than once.
 Values of the Sequence type are ordered lists of elements containing the individual values.
 The elements of a sequence may be randomly accessed using 0-origin indices.
 Sequences [A, B, ...] can be combined into a new Sequence whose elements are the concatenation of the elements (in order) of each of the arguments (in order).

+Python: list() language type, tuple() language type

 6. **Bag:**

-A Bag value is an unordered collection of elements where elements may appear more than once.
+A Bag ([Multiset](#multiset)) value is an unordered collection of elements where elements may appear more than once.
 For comparison purposes a Bag can be considered a set of unique elements along with the count of each.
 Two Bags are equal if they contain the same elements each with the same count.
 A Sequence, Set, OrderedSet or Bag value can be combined into a destination Bag by iterating over each element in the source collection and incrementing the count of that element in the destination.
 Because Map keys must be unique, a collection of key:value pairs that supports duplicate keys is modeled as a Bag of pairs.

+Python: collections.Counter() library type

 **Compound types**